uw-cmg/MAST/MAST/doc/source/16_1_3_0_whatsnew.rst

 **Changes for programmers:**

-* In order to see some logged messages that are now logged to the DEBUG level, uncoment the marked line in MAST.utility.loggerutils.add_mast_handler()
+* In order to see some logged messages that are now logged to the DEBUG level, set environment variable MAST_DEBUG to any value.